nishikantanayak-indium/POC-Ganesh-Nish-June29-Old-Default-UI/README.md

 2. Update the extraction prompt in `backend/extractors/llm_extractor.py`
 3. Add the ID prefix to `prefix_map` in the same file
 4. Add the node colour to `TYPE_CONFIG` in `frontend/src/components/KnowledgeGraph.tsx`
+5. Add the colour to `TYPE_ACCENT` in `frontend/src/components/TraceabilityView.tsx`

 ### Adding a new Q&A intent